 Limitations and Criticisms of PACER

-Although PACER serves an important public function, it has faced criticism over the years.
-The most common criticism concerns cost.
+Although PACER serves an important public function, the system has also been the subject of discussion over the years.
+One commonly raised issue concerns cost.
 Unlike many state court systems that provide free online access, PACER charges users per page viewed or downloaded.
-Critics argue that public court records should be freely accessible without per-page fees.
+Some commentators have suggested that public court records should be accessible without per-page fees.

-Despite these criticisms, PACER remains the authoritative and official source of federal court records.
+Despite these ongoing discussions, PACER remains the official source for accessing federal court records and docket information.

 The Relationship Between PACER and CM/ECF